 Answer: The Board's redesigned public website was built using a standards-based content management system which allowed for significant improvements of the graphical design and site layout.
-The search engine was vastly improved, and the public can now electronically send information requests to the FOIA Information Officer from the Board's Public Website FOIA Reading Room page.
+The search engine was vastly improved, and the public can now electronically send information requests and feedback on the content and presentation of the posted material to the FOIA Information Officer from the Board's Public Website FOIA Reading Room page.

-5. Describe any other steps taken to increase proactive disclosures at your agency.
+4. Describe any other steps taken to increase proactive disclosures at your agency.